dotnet/WatsonTcp/README.md

 - CavemanTcp - TCP client and server without framing that allows you direct control over socket I/O - https://github.com/jchristn/cavemantcp
 - SimpleTcp - TCP client and server without framing that sends received data to your application via callbacks - https://github.com/jchristn/simpletcp

-## New in v4.7.0
+## New in v4.7.1

-- Breaking changes
-- Consolidated connection/disconnection event arguments
-- Consolidated message/stream received event arguments
-- Aligned disconnection reason with message status
+- Breaking change; TCP keepalives now disabled by default due to incompatibility and problems on some platforms

 ## Test Applications